There are, at the moment, several PSRs (PHP Standard Recommendations) involving HTTP:

 To be sure the whole thing will actually work in practice, it's important to make some simple, safe HTTP request.
 In my case, I use the Mailgun client to fetch recent log events.

 When code using Discovery fails, the error message may suggest installing “one of the packages” from a list, and providing a link to Packagist.
 That link may include the name of a package that is installed.
 Why doesn’t it work?
 It’s probably the version that is the culprit.
-If guzzlehttp/psr7 version 1 is installed, but not http-interop/http-factory-guzzle, then the error is raised because there is genuinely no PSR-17 implementation available with the installed versions.
-However, the guzzlehttp/psr7 package will be shown on Packagist as providing the necessary support, because the latest version does, indeed, support PSR-17.
+If guzzlehttp/psr7

 Things Have Changed a Bit Over Time

-As noted above, prior to widespread support for PSR-17 and PSR-18, using the php-http adapters was crucial for having a functioning stack.
-So was installing http-interop/http-factory-guzzle to get a PSR-17 adapter for the guzzlehttp/psr7 version 1 code.
+As noted above, prior to widespread support for PSR-17 and PSR-18, using the php-http

 For code relying only on PSR-17 and PSR-18, and using the specific Discovery classes for those PSRs, the latest Guzzle components should not need any other packages installed to work.

-However, things can be different, if there is another library in use that causes the older version of guzzlehttp/psr7 to be used.
-This happens for me: the AWS SDK for PHP specifically depends on guzzlehttp/psr7 version 1, so I need to include http-interop/http-factory-guzzle as well, for Mailgun to coexist with it.
+However, things can be different, if there is another library in use that causes the older version of guzzlehttp/psr7

 One Last Time

-If you’re writing a library, use and depend on php-http/discovery.
+If you’re writing a library, use and depend on php-http/discovery

-If you’re writing an application, you must also depend on specific components for Discovery to find, such as guzzlehttp/guzzle.
-Depending on how the libraries you are using fit together, you may also need http-interop/http-factory-guzzle for an older guzzlehttp/psr7 version, or a package like php-http/guzzle7-adapter if a simple PSR-18 client isn’t suitable.
+If you’re writing an application, you must also depend on specific components for Discovery to find, such as guzzlehttp/guzzle

 There are alternatives to Guzzle, but since my projects are frequently AWS-based, and their SDK depends on Guzzle directly, that’s the one I end up having experience with.
 I want all of the libraries to share dependencies, where possible.